 But there is another reason that Meaning Based Translation is my preferred term.
 That’s because while both Functional Equivalence and Relevance Theory have extremely similar goals in translation, neither is a perfect model (though they both have many more strengths methodologically than the “literal” approach).
 My own approach to translation is (though my current experiences with translation has been on my own rather than on a language project) rather eclectic taking what I view as the strengths from a variety of contemporary models that focus on accurately representing language in a more holistic sense (i.e. my list of Functions above).

-[UPDATE] Rich Rhodes at the Better Bibles Blog has written a closely related post: I Want a 4G Translation.
+Rich Rhodes, professor of linguistics and contributor to the Better Bibles Blog has written a closely related post: I Want a 4G Translation.